CION Invt (CION) & Its Rivals Critical Contrast

-1.6% of CION Invt shares are held by institutional investors.
-Comparatively, 51.6% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-0.1% of CION Invt shares are held by insiders.
-Comparatively, 20.5% of shares of all “Holding & other investment offices” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This table compares CION Invt and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares CION Invt and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue